 Despite the huge market for expensive workout clothes, I left my house wearing cotton, stretchy aerobic pants from three and a half years ago (the last time I really worked out) and an oversized t-shirt with a cartoon picture of the Buddha on it that reads, “What did the Buddhist say to the hot dog vendor?
 [And on the back:] Make me one with everything!”
 I wore not one stitch of makeup, despite my current breakout.
 Whereas I would’ve been mortified at any other time in my life, I’m working on getting to the core of what’s important now.

 I arrive at the studio and meet Jennifer, the trainer, and my six fellow classmates.
 The studio is small-ish with completely bare, yellow, walls, cork flooring and two strategically placed plants.
 The lighting is low, natural light streams in the front of the room and there is a single candle burning.
 The whole place seems…balanced.
 We get the tour of the facility, find a spot on the floor and learn how to sit with proper posture.
-Jennifer shares a bit about herself and instructs us to each introduce ourselves to the class (like the first day of the semester in a communications course).
+Jennifer shares a bit about herself and instructs us to each introduce ourselves to the class.

 We are told we cannot go further without understanding ujjayi breathing.
 Best summed up by Alan Finger, author of “Yoga Zone Introduction to Yoga”, ujjayi is a full, complete breath performed by slightly narrowing the passageway in the back of the throat.
 It creates an echoey sound, like Darth Vader’s breath.
 This breath will be used while practicing each of the poses.